Search Places to Live, and billions are available, enter /NYC for 1.3 billion places, enter/Des Moines, and get 16 million locations.

 A strong “before, during, and after” practice has a legal standing within the well-established environmental impact assessment regime.
 The “mitigation” and “do no harm” policy can be slowly changed to “don’t even go there,” but the road remains long and difficult to navigate.
 Place three words in a search engine: cumulative environmental impact.
 The result will produce close to two million scholarly articles regarding current limitations on every aggregate impact imaginable.
 Whether dulled by lead or displaced by a forest fire, the irony is not lost on the widespread ability of science to be predictive and the inability to measure the whole in a political partnership with a community.

 The physical environment’s urban image and pattern makers share less than two centuries of institutionalized professional development.
 Yet, they are responsible for the newly created, restored, or rehabilitated urban assets that surround us all.
 The profession is without an institution able to control or command capital.
-Compared to the social change influence of law and health institutions, the lack of impact is tragic.
+The lack of impact is tragic compared to the social change influence of law and health institutions.
 It has limited itself to chasing contracts.
-The professional members are not prepared to become accountable to the social economics of a place because the commitment to place is limited to building one.
+The professional members are not prepared to become accountable to the social economics of a place because the commitment to a place is limited to building one.
 There is community development staff with social change skills in small and global firms, but for one purpose only – to close the deal to build.

 In this discussion, the initial question is how a path to excellence and quality can occur for a specific community and location.
 First, it can happen before the inevitable and dramatic change is expected.
 Second, it can function with power while expanding the impact of that change.
 Most importantly, after the change, the resource to reflect on successes and failures is well provided.

-First, readiness or resilience can become a planning initiative well before any significant capital development is modeled or natural disaster imagined.
+First, readiness or resilience can become a planning initiative well before any significant capital development is modeled in response to an imagined natural disaster.
 The public/private development of housing, institutions, and commercial real estate is predictable and responsive to stimulus and courageous disincentives.
 In addition, civic improvements such as parks, schools, roads, and bridges often make decades available to prepare before implementation.
 Therefore, it should be highly reasonable to provide every community with an anticipatory plan on prioritized issues from year to year.
 Two full-time planning and architectural professionals should be on the staff of a community district.

 Fourth, a citywide or regional training center would support these three components (design, organizational development, special issue teams).
 Every resource cannot be everywhere all the time and be efficient.
 Nevertheless, a core, locally trusted staff with a long-term commitment to the district is the essential “trust factor” composed of all three recommendations.
 The choice is based on local interests and need.
 The core staff, as individuals, would have the power to bring in strangers for a multiple-day or annualized program conducted over several months to offer its assessment of an unwanted condition or anticipation of a project’s impact.
 The well-timed injection of a specific professional input would prove dispositive.